-Upon emergence from bankruptcy, we adopted fresh start accounting ("Fresh Start Accounting") in accordance with ASC 852, Reorganizations ("ASC 852").
-A newly created entity, Intelsat S.A. (formerly Intelsat Emergence S.A.) became our ultimate parent company for financial reporting purposes.
-As a result, the consolidated financial statements after the Fresh Start Reporting Date are not comparable with the consolidated financial statements on or before that date as indicated by the "black line" division in the financial statements and footnote tables, which emphasizes the lack of comparability between amounts presented.
-References to "Predecessor" relate to the financial position of the Company prior to, and results of operations through and including, February 28, 2022.
-References to "Successor" relate to the financial position and results of operations of the reorganized Company as of and subsequent to February 28, 2022.
-See Note 3-Fresh Start Accounting.
+We evaluated the events between the Effective Date and February 28, 2022 and concluded that the use of an accounting convenience date of February 28, 2022 (the "Fresh Start Reporting Date") would not have a material impact on our consolidated statements of operations or consolidated balance sheets.
+The consolidated financial statements after the Fresh Start Reporting Date are not comparable with the consolidated financial statements on or before that date as indicated by the "black line" division in the financial statements and footnote tables, which emphasizes the lack of comparability between amounts presented.
+References to "Predecessor" relate to the financial position of Intelsat S.A. (now Reorganized ISA S.A. upon the occurrence of certain restructuring transactions, which occurred substantially contemporaneously with the Effective Date (as defined herein)) and its subsidiaries on a consolidated basis prior to, and results of operations through and including, February 28, 2022.
+References to "Successor" relate to the financial position and results of operations of Intelsat S.A. and its subsidiaries on a consolidated basis as of and subsequent to February 28, 2022.